loganrooks/robotic-psalms/README.md

   - `enable_limiter`: (Boolean, Default: true) Enables the limiter.
   - `limiter_threshold_db`: (Float, <= 0.0, Default: -1.0) The maximum level (dB) the output signal is allowed to reach.
 Prevents clipping.

-- `midi_path`: (Optional, String) Path to a MIDI file containing the desired melody.
-If provided, the system will parse the MIDI file (typically using the first instrument track) to extract pitch and duration information, overriding any internal pitch generation or other melodic settings for the vocals.
+- `midi_path`: (Optional, String) Path to a MIDI file containing the desired melody and rhythm.
+  - **Functionality**: If provided, this enables two features:
+    1.  **Melodic Contour (REQ-ART-MEL-01):** The pitch of the synthesized vocals will follow the pitches of the notes in the MIDI file.
+    2.  **Duration Control (REQ-ART-MEL-03):** The duration of synthesized speech segments (currently aligned at the word level) will be adjusted to match the duration of corresponding notes in the MIDI file.
+This uses forced alignment (`pyfoal`) and time-stretching (`librosa`).
   - **Format**: A valid file path string (e.g., `"./melodies/my_melody.mid"`).
   - **Parsing**: The `src.robotic_psalms.utils.midi_parser.parse_midi_melody` utility is used internally to convert the MIDI notes into a list of `(pitch_hz, duration_sec)` tuples.
   - **Example (Configuration)**: